MS can damage nerve pathways in the central nervous system and this includes those pathways used for sexual response, including orgasm and arousal.

 For further information, take a look at our pregnancy and MS page.

 Treating sexual problems

-The OMS -Step Recovery Program helps whatever is happening in your everyday life and this includes sexual problems, whether they are direct from nerve damage, indirect from other MS symptoms or due to psychological issues.
+The OMS Program helps whatever is happening in your everyday life and this includes sexual problems, whether they are direct from nerve damage, indirect from other MS symptoms or due to psychological issues.
 Feeling depressed can be a common reason for loss of libido or difficulty in achieving an orgasm.

 Feeling sexy is also often linked to looking after yourself, getting some exercise and having a healthy, balanced diet.

 As well as improving your physical and psychological health on the OMS program, you can also:

 ✔ Experiment with the best time of day for intimacy, work it around any fatigue you may feel.

 ✔ Communicate with your partner about sexual problems you may experience and use positive language.
 Say ‘I like it when…’ or ‘I feel’ rather than ‘you don’t…’.